VOLTTRON/volttron/docs/source/devguides/agent_development/Message-Debugging.rst

     Viewer> set_verbosity none
     Invalid verbosity choice none; valid choices are ['low', 'medium', 'high']

-TBD: Discuss the effects of each verbosity level.

-High verbosity:
+At high verbosity, the following query formatting rules are in effect:

-.
-When displaying timestamps, display the full date and time (including microseconds), not just the HH:MM:SS time.
+-   When displaying timestamps, display the full date and time (including microseconds), not just HH:MM:SS.
-.
-Display json dictionary-style, not as a table (see above).
+-   In responses to display_message_exchanges, use dictionary format (see example in previous section).
-.
-Display all columns, not just "interesting" ones.
-(Show which are "interesting") .
-Don't exclude any messages/exchanges based on excluded senders/receivers.
-(Show which are excluded)
+-   Display all columns, not just "interesting" columns (see the list below).
+-   Don't exclude messages/exchanges based on excluded senders/receivers (see the list below).

-Medium or low verbosity:
+At medium or low verbosity:

+-   When displaying timestamps, display HH:MM:SS only.
+-   In responses to display_message_exchanges, use table format.
-.
-Display "interesting" columns only.
+-   Display "interesting" columns only (see the list below).
-.
-Exclude messages/exchanges based on excluded senders/receivers.
+-   Exclude messages/exchanges for certain senders/receivers (see the list below).

-Low verbosity:
+At low verbosity:

-.
-If > 1000 objects returned from query, display count only
+-   If > 1000 objects are returned by a query, display the count only.

-"Interesting" columns:
+The following "interesting" columns are displayed at low and medium verbosity levels (at high verbosity levels, all properties are displayed):
 ::

     Debug Message       Debug Message Exchange      Debug Session